-With gusting winds that can reach 300 miles per hour, there's nothing you or anyone can do to stop a tornado in its tracks.
+With gusting winds that can reach up to 450 kilometers per hour, there's nothing you or anyone can do to stop a tornado in its tracks.
 But there are measures you can take to protect yourself, your family and your home from its damaging effects.

 Try to remain calm during a tornado.
 The more you plan ahead, the easier it is to stay focused and stay safe during the storm.
-If possible, monitor NOAA Weather Radio or local television and radio stations for updates and evacuation instructions.
+If possible, monitor Environment Canada public weather announcements or local television and radio stations for updates and evacuations.
 Follow these other steps to protect yourself, your family and your home during a tornado:

 Once the tornado is over, stay out of damaged structures, whether it's your home, office or another building, until authorities indicate it's safe to go inside.
-If you are trapped, try to make noise, scream or whistle to get the attention of rescue workers.
-These additional tips can help you and your family stay safe and minimize injuries or damage:
+If you are trapped, try to make noise, scream or whistle if you can to get the attention of rescue workers.
+Follow these other tips to stay safe and minimize injuries or damage:

 This information is advisory in nature.
 No liability is assumed by reason of the information in this document.